fionaxichen/fionaxichen.github.io/README.md

   - Higher conversion rate in the control group
   - Conversion rate will significantly improve if initiating background check earlier
 3. Social media channel
-  - Highest conversion rate in the control group
+  - High conversion rate in the control group
   -  Initiating background check earlier will not significantly improve conversion rate
 4. Web search engine channel
 - Lower conversion rate in the control group